Disney+ Originals — Reviews & Impressions

 Forky Asks a Question

-There’s two of these Forky shorts available at the moment, one about money and the other about friends.
-They’re in the 2-3 minute range each and for some reason aren’t under one title in the Disney+ selection, instead listed separately.
+There are two of these Forky shorts available at the moment, one about money and the other about friends.
+They’re in the 2–3 minute range each and, for some reason, aren’t grouped under one title in the Disney+ selection; instead, they’re listed separately.

-As a big fan of Forky, I enjoyed both of these.
-Especially the second about friends as Forky introduces us to a mug that he says is his friend named “what, no!” based on the fact he’s seen the adults walking around with it yelling “what, no!”
+As a big fan of Forky, I enjoyed both of these—especially the second, about friends, as Forky introduces us to a mug he says is his friend named “what, no!” based on adults walking around with it yelling “what, no!”
 As that episode ended I was laughing a lot as the credits began to roll.

 — Dylan Blight

-Let us know which of the Disney+ original content you’re enjoying the most in the comments below.
+Let us know which of the Disney+ originals you’re enjoying the most in the comments below.